OPEN ACCESS POLICY

 COI: Application to Publishing Policy

 Microbiota in Health and Disease thrives on its independence.
 Our strict policy is that editorial independence, decisions and content should not be compromised by commercial or financial interests, or by any specific arrangements with advertising clients or sponsors.

 Confidentiality and Pre-publicity

 Editors, authors and reviewers are required to keep confidential all details of the editorial and peer review process on submitted manuscripts.
-The peer review process is confidential and conducted anonymously; identities of reviewers are not released.
-Reviewers must maintain confidentiality of manuscripts.
+The peer review process is confidential and conducted anonymously; the identities of reviewers are not released.
+Reviewers must maintain the confidentiality of manuscripts.
 Correspondence with the journal, referees’ reports and other confidential material must not be published, disclosed or otherwise publicized without prior written consent.
 It is our policy to keep their names confidential and that we do our utmost to ensure this confidentiality.
 We cannot, however, guarantee to maintain this confidentiality in the face of a successful legal action to disclose identity.

-Authors of papers that contain taxonomy should be aware that it is possible for third parties to exploit the prior publication of nomenclature at any time between online posting of a preprint and the print publication date in a journal.
-Microbiota in Health and Disease takes no responsibility for such assertions of priority in the case of manuscripts that it publishes if the content of those manuscripts have previously appeared in the public domain as online preprints or other form of online posting.
+Authors of papers that contain taxonomy should be aware that it is possible for third parties to exploit the prior publication of nomenclature at any time between the online posting of a preprint and the print publication date in a journal.
+Microbiota in Health and Disease takes no responsibility for such assertions of priority in the case of manuscripts that it publishes if the content of those manuscripts has previously appeared in the public domain as online preprints or other forms of online posting.